patrickdappollonio/tgen/README.md

 ### Available functions

 * `{{ env "NAME" }}`: `env` allows you to fetch an environment variable.
 It is case insensitive, so either `NAME` or `name` will work.
+* `{{ envdefault "NAME" "my name" }}`: `envdefault` allows you to fetch the value of an environment variable, and if it wasn't found, then set the value to `"my name"`.
+It's also case insensitive.
 * `{{ raw "ABC123" }}`: `raw` will print a raw output.
 While this may seem cumbersome, some functions may output a buffer that needs to be rendered here, so this function can take it and spit it out.
 * `{{ sprintf "format" }}`: `sprintf` works the same way as Go's `fmt.Sprintf()`, it allows you to pass a string format, for example, `"Hello, %s!"` and then zero or more arguments of any type, then uses `fmt.Sprintf()` under the hood to print it out.
 For example, calling `{{ sprintf "Hello, %s!"
 "Peter" }}` will print `Hello, Peter!`